inbravo/java-to-scala/sixth-milestone/assertions-and-unit-testing.md

 | :--- | :--- |
 |  |  |

-Two important ways to check that the behavior of the software you write is
- as you expect are assertions and unit tests.
+User assertions and unit tests to test your code

 ##### Unit Testing in Scala
 You have many unit testing in scala, you can use Java tool as Junit, TestNG, or scala specific tools like ScalaTest, ScalaCheck. specs.